corpusops/corpusops.bootstrap/doc/projects/vagrant.md

 CONTROL+C
 ```

-## I§ shut down provision, how i put on back the sshfs link ?
+## I shut down the provision procedure, how do I put back the sshfs link ?
 You should have called `--no-provision`, But, after, all, after <Control-c>

 ```sh